AliaksandrSiarohin/pose-gan/README.md

 Check sup-mat for additional data from paper: RE-ID experiment, user study images, names of the images from paper.

+For deep-fashion there are 2 splits: old and new.
+Images from Fig. 5, 11, 13 is from the old split.
+Image in other figures, is from the new one.
+Scores in the tables is from new split.
+You can find both splits in https://yadi.sk/d/suymftBy3S7oKD .
+And checkpoints for both splits in https://yadi.sk/d/dxVvYxBw3QuUT9.

 Citation:

 ```